codcod/go-repos/manual/MIGRATION_COMPLETED.md

 3. **File System Abstraction**: Implemented `FileWalker` interface for better testability and dependency injection

+### ✅ Legacy Code Removal
+1. **Removed LegacyAnalyzer Interface**: Completely removed the deprecated `LegacyAnalyzer` interface from `core/interfaces.go`
+2. **Eliminated Legacy Adapters**: Removed all backwards-compatibility adapter code from `health/health.go`
+3. **Updated CLI Commands**: Refactored CLI commands to use the new analyzer factory system directly
+4. **Cleaned Legacy Registry**: Removed the old registry pattern and replaced with modern factory system
+5. **Removed Deprecated Comments**: Cleaned up all references to legacy analyzer interfaces in documentation

+### ✅ Modern Implementation
+1. **Direct Factory Usage**: CLI commands now use `analyzers.GetAnalyzer()` directly
+2. **Clean Interfaces**: Orchestration engine uses a modern adapter that implements `core.AnalyzerRegistry` but internally uses the new factory system
+3. **No Backwards Compatibility**: Completely removed all legacy code paths and compatibility layers

 ### ✅ Language Analyzer Refactoring
 All 4 language analyzers have been successfully refactored:
 - **Go Analyzer** (`health/analyzers/go/`) - ✅ Complete